 If your cat has any heavy breathing, this could indicate a build-up of fluid in the chest from congestive heart failure.
 If your cat has a heart murmur accompanied by breathing problems, this makes it more likely that the murmur is pathologic.

 Many middle-aged or geriatric cats will develop a form of heart disease called cardiomyopathy.
-An x-ray can be helpful, but only evaluates the overall size of the heart.
-The best way to evaluated the heart for structural changes like cardiomyopathy is with an ultrasound.
+An x-ray can be helpful, but it only evaluates the overall size of the heart.
+The best way to evaluate the heart for structural changes like cardiomyopathy is with an ultrasound.
 When an ultrasound of the heart is done, this is called an echocardiogram.
 This is a specialized test and your veterinarian may refer your cat to a cardiologist if this is necessary.

-Treatment for a Heart Murmur
+Treatment for Heart Murmur in Cats

 Most heart murmurs are identified during routine checkups.
 For many heart murmurs, no treatment is ultimately needed, but it is important to perform tests that will help to guide this decision.